-- Email Segmentation — ActiveCampaign supports the segmentation of your email subscribers via tags and separate email lists.
+- Email Segmentation — ActiveCampaign supports segmenting your email subscribers via tags and separate email lists.

-- Email Broadcasts — Create an email broadcast and optionally schedule when to send it out.
+- Email Broadcasts — Create an email broadcast with the option to schedule when you want to send it out.

-- More Than 350 integrations — Many direct integrations are available with ActiveCampaign and with the third-party service Zapier.
+- More Than 870 integrations — Many direct integrations are available with ActiveCampaign and the third-party service Zapier.

-- Powerful API — Custom-develop your own integration with the feature-rich application programming interface (API).
+- Powerful API — Custom-develop your integration with the feature-rich application programming interface (API).

 - CRM With Deal Tracking — Track leads and share email and chat histories with other employees.

-- A/B Testing — Test different subject lines and emails to see which perform better.
+- A/B Testing — Test different subject lines and emails to see which performs better.
 Available for email campaigns and automations.

 - Leading Scoring — Rate each email subscriber based on metrics of how they interact with your list.

-- Subscribe by SMS — Give options for subscribers to sign up and get alerts via their mobile phone.
+- Subscribe by SMS — Give options for subscribers to sign up and get alerts via their mobile phones.

 - Free Migrations — ActiveCampign will help move your existing setup from another ESP free of charge.

-- RSS Feed — ActiveCampaign allows you to automatically email your latest WordPress blog post to your audience.
+- RSS Feed — ActiveCampaign allows you to email your latest WordPress blog post to your audience automatically.

 - Two-Factor Authentication — Log in securely with multi-factor authentication.

-- Facebook Custom Audiences — Connect email list to Facebook audiences (available in ActiveCampaign’s higher-priced plans).
+- Facebook Custom Audiences — Connect your email list to Facebook audiences (available in ActiveCampaign’s higher-priced plans).